Do you have a question that is not on the list? Get in touch and we will try to answer.

 You can choose how many weeks you would like to study.
-One week is the minimum length of course.
+One week is usually the minimum length of course.
 However, some very busy clients come for intensive three or four day courses (individual tuition).

 This depends on your needs and what you would like to achieve during your course.

-A ‘Combination Course' gives you the opportunity to spend a few hours in a general speaking & listening group to improve communication skills with other students and then 1-to-1 tuition in the afternoon, focusing on your specific needs.
-For example; Business, Financial, Legal, Medical, Aviation, Tourism and many other specific areas.
+A ‘Combination Course' gives you the opportunity to spend a few hours in a general speaking & listening group to improve communication skills with other students and then 1-to-1 tuition, focusing on your specific needs.
+For example; Business, Financial, Legal, Medical, Aviation, Tourism, Environmental, General communication and many other specific areas.

 ‘Individual Tuition’ focuses entirely on your specific needs.
 You tell us what you would like to cover and we will design a course specifically for you.